Ronald Weiser

-Ronald N. Weiser is an American businessman and Republican Party activist, donor and financier.
-Weiser founded a real estate company.
-He held fundraising roles for the presidential campaigns of George W. Bush and John McCain.
-He was chairman of the Michigan Republican Party from 2009–2011, 2017–2019, and 2021–present.
-He was U.S. ambassador to Slovakia during the Bush's first term (2001–2004) and was elected to the Board of Regents of the University of Michigan in 2016.
+Ronald N. Weiser (born July 7, 1945) is an American businessman, philanthropist, diplomat, politician, and political fundraiser.
+He is the founder of McKinley Associates Inc., a real estate investment company.
+From 2001 to 2004, he served as U.S. Ambassador to Slovakia under the George W. Bush administration.
+A major donor and financier for the Republican Party, Weiser played key fundraising roles in the presidential campaigns of George W. Bush, John McCain, and Donald Trump.
+He was elected to the University of Michigan Board of Regents in 2016, serving until 2025, and chaired the Michigan Republican Party during three separate terms (2009–2011, 2017–2019, and 2021–2023).

 Early life, education and real estate career

-He was born in South Bend, Indiana on July 7, 1945.
+Weiser was born in South Bend, Indiana on July 7, 1945.
 He graduated in 1966 from the School of Business at University of Michigan.

 In 1968, Weiser founded the real estate company McKinley Associates Inc., which is based in Ann Arbor.
-He has been its Chairman and Chief Executive Officer until 2001, and again upon his return from Slovakia to the present.
+He was its chairman and chief executive officer until 2001, when he retired from the role upon being confirmed as ambassador to Slovakia.
 In 2016, McKinley reportedly had $500 million in annual revenue, and had a real estate portfolio valued at $4.6 billion.

 University of Michigan

 In 2014, Weiser unsuccessfully ran for a seat on the Board of Regents of the University of Michigan.
 He was elected to the Board of Regents in 2016, defeating incumbent Laurence Deitch.
-Weiser was, at the time of his election, the sole Republican on the Board.
+Weiser was, at the time of his election, the only Republican on the board.
 In 2020, Weiser was the sole regent to vote against a proposal to allow University of Michigan employees to establish recognized bargaining units by card check (i.e., without formal elections); the proposal passed 6–1.
-His term expires on January 1, 2025.
+His term expired on January 1, 2025.

-By June 2020, Weiser and his wife had donated more than $100 million to the University of Michigan.
+By June 2020, Weiser and his ex-wife had donated more than $100 million to the University of Michigan.
 He announced donations of $50 million in 2015, $10 million in 2018, $10 million in February 2020, and $30 million in June 2020.
+These donations have funded medical centers specializing in breast cancer, prostate cancer, diabetes, food allergies, and pediatric brain tumors, as well as academic centers for real estate, diplomacy, emerging democracies, and Europe and Eurasia.

 The relationship between Weiser's ownership of an Ann Arbor real-estate company, and his roles on the Board of Regents and as a major donor, became controversial during arguments over whether to re-open the university during the COVID-19 pandemic.